Max Fried gets the nod as Braves’ opening day starter

 “Everything is going really, really good for him right now,” Snitker said.

-NOTES: The Braves announced that RHP Carl Edwards Jr. has opted out of his minor-league deal, making him a free agent.
-Once a key member of the Cubs’ bullpen, Edwards was plagued by injuries the last two seasons and signed a minor-league deal with the Braves.
-He pitched well this spring, allowing just one run in 8 1-3 innings, but might have preferred going to a team where he’ll have a better shot to start the season in the big leagues.
+NOTES: The Braves announced RHP Carl Edwards Jr. has opted out of his minor league deal, making him a free agent.
+Once a key member of the Cubs’ bullpen, Edwards was plagued by injuries the last two seasons and signed a minor league contract with the Braves.
+He opted out of his deal after being informed he would be not on the opening day roster.
+Edwards allowed just one run in 8 1/3 innings but had to pitch out of several jams, giving up seven hits and six walks. ...
+Edwards’ departure improves the odds of another non-roster invitee, Nate Jones.
+He has pitched 6 1/3 scoreless innings, surrendering just two hits and no walks.
+“It’s becoming more clear,” Snitker said of the bullpen’s final makeup.

 Follow Paul Newberry on Twitter at https://twitter.com/pnewberry1963 His work can be found at https://apnews.com/search/paulnewberry